 What Information Do I Need To Provide To My Lender?

-When you or your representative contact your mortgage lender, you should provide the following information:
+When you or your representative contacts your mortgage lender, you should provide the following information:

 ||Notice that you have been called to active duty;|